MicrosoftDocs/power-platform/power-platform/power-fx/reference/function-readnfc.md

 Always check the payload values for *blank* using the [**IsBlank**](function-isblank-isempty.md) function before using it.
 You don't need to check the **RTD** and **TNF** values yourself as they must be the correct values for **Text** and **URI** to have a non-*blank* value.

 Additional **RTD** and **TNF** values may be supported in the future.
 If more values are supported, additional payload columns will also be added.
 The raw **RTD** and **TNF** values are provided for informational purposes and don't need to be consulted if the payload column is checked for *blank*.
 More information about these values and their use is available through the [NFC Forum](https://nfc-forum.org/).

-**ReadNFC** doesn't require a tag contain NDEF records to be used, you may still get the tag identifier if one is available.
+**ReadNFC** doesn't require a tag containing NDEF records to be used, but you may still get the tag identifier if one is available.

 **ReadNFC** can only be used in [behavior formulas](/power-apps/maker/canvas-apps/working-with-formulas-in-depth).